The IPO Attorney at the Bradshaw Law Group, Assist issuers who want to go public with an IPO to utilize the public markets when raising capital.

 What is the Process for an Initial Public Offering?

-Here at the Bradshaw Law Group, we assist issuers who want to go public to take advantage of the public markets to raise capital.
 You can do this by engaging an investment bank as an underwriter or through a self-underwritten private placement.
-Email email@example.com or call (917) 830-6517 for a free consultation and more details.
+The best place to start is with a free consultation with an IPO attorney: Email email@example.com or call (917) 830-6517 for a free consultation and more details.

-In addition to a law firm, the company will need the following professionals involved:
+In addition to hiring an IPO Attorney, the company will need the following professionals involved:

 - Internal accounting consultant (fees range from $10,000-$30,000);

 - Stock Transfer Agent (you will want one that has the capability of being DTC eligible) (fees range from $5,000-$10,000 initially and cost $500 every month thereafter);